Narita Top Road

-Narita Top Road (ナリタトップロード) was a Japanese thoroughbred racehorse that competed from 1998-2002.
+Narita Top Road (ナリタトップロード, Hepburn: Narita Toppu Rōdo; April 4, 1996 - November 7, 2005) was a Japanese thoroughbred racehorse that competed from 1998 to 2002.
 Considered one of Top Three of his era alongside T.M.
 Opera O and Admire Vega, he frequently took second or third place.
 He won Kikuka-shō in 1999.

 Racing career

 1998: Two year old season

 Narita Top Road ran his maiden race at the Hanshin Racecourse in December 5, where he finished second behind Meiner Success.
 Later that month, he won his first race at another maiden race at Hanshin.